ateeqdev/web3_of_the_day/README.md

 Join me in this journey by starring this repository.

+#### Jan 6, 2022

+Inputs to the Bitcoin network are cryptographically hashed with SHA-256 and the output is hashed again.
+This is done to ensure the integrity of data over network.

 #### Jan 5, 2022

 In January 2018, Coincheck (a cryptocurrency exchange) was hacked and approximately 500 million NEM tokens ($530 million) were stolen